-The projects and investments identified by this Draft Concept Plan will need to be costed, funded and programmed into Council's Long Term Plan.
+The projects and investments identified by this Concept Plan will need to be costed, funded and programmed into Council's Long Term Plan.
 In some cases, projects will require further technical work to fully understand their feasibility and associated costs.

-As the document provides a long term, 30+ year vision for the rural areas, this Draft Concept Plan is to be a 'living document' and it is anticipated that Council will revisit the document from time to time to check back in with the community to allow the responses identified to evolve and to be adapted to changes in the community, environment and legislative requirements.
+As the document provides a long term, 30+ year vision for the Kāwhia, Aotea & Ōpārau areas.
+It is anticipated that Council will revisit the document from time to time to check back in with the community to allow the responses identified to evolve and to be adapted to changes in the community, environment and legislative requirements.
 This will also allow the document to remain relevant to the other decision making, regulatory and investment documents managed by Ōtorohanga District Council.